Edgar Allan Poe was one of the most recognized poets of the 19th century. On January 19, 1809, he was born in Boston, Massachusetts, USA.

 4. Flu

-Another theory, a less sinister one, suggests that the author might have succumbed to the flu.
+Another less sinister theory, Poeโs death suggests that the author might have succumbed to the flu.
 According to newspaper reports, the flu might have later on turned into pneumonia.
 It was raining in Baltimore at that time when Poe was in Baltimore.

 5. Murder

-The theories about Edgar Allan Poe’s death suggest that the brothers of his wealthy fiance, Elmira Shelton, may have murdered him.
-While Poe was in Philadelphia, he argues that his fiance’s three brothers ambushed him and warned Poe against marrying their sister.
+The theories started blaming Poeโs death on the brothers of his wealthy fiancรฉ, Elmira Shelton, may have murdered him.
+While Poe was in Philadelphia, he argued that his fiancรฉโs three brothers ambushed him and warned poor Poe against marrying their sister.
+What adds more suspicion is that the attending physician John Moran was convinced that he wasnโt drunk.

 -Nuvita Kalra.